Nets Crush Warriors 129-88 in Russell’s Return to Brooklyn

 Sports

+The guys who did play for the Warriors fell behind 20-4, missed 20 of their 22 3-point attempts in the first half and trailed by as many as 44 points against a Nets defense that forward Joe Harris said was locked in.

+“But then a little bit of that I think can be attributed to ... the fact that they’re kind of going through sort of an unfortunate time with guys getting traded right before the game and to be at the end of a long road trip," Harris said.

-Joe Harris added 17 points and Garrett Temple had 16 for the Nets, who beat the Warriors for the first time in nearly five years.
+Caris LeVert scored 23 points, Harris added 17 and Garrett Temple had 16 for the Nets, who beat the Warriors for the first time in nearly five years.
 LeVert, after tying his career high with 29 points in his last outing, also had eight assists.

 Russell got a nice ovation from fans, a tribute video from the Nets, and nothing else he'll want to remember about the night.
 He scored 17 points but was 0 for 8 from 3-point range and the Warriors were outscored by 29 points in his 18 first-half minutes.